amitmore17/event_geolocalization_dataset/readme.md

 	a list containing sequence of time durations in milliseconds indicating durations of individual event video recordings.

 Please refer ```read_video_info.py``` for more details.
-Further, whenever an experiment have *is_event_track_gps_available* to be True, the last entries in the above lists corresponds to a video camera moving along with the event.
+Whenever an experiment have *is_event_track_gps_available* to be True, the last entries in the above lists corresponds to a video camera moving along with the event.

 ## Authors